 - The Government Decree of the Russian Federation from the 3rd of March 2007, N 134 “About protection of information for protecting victims, witnesses and other participants of the criminal judicial proceedings”.

-The most applicable law to whistleblowers is the “on government protection of victims, witnesses and other participants of judicial proceedings on criminal cases.”
-To be the subject of government protection under this law, the whistleblower must go public and participate in a long and arduous trial.
+The law most relevant to whistleblowing is Federal Law N 119-FZ “on state protection of victims, witnesses and other participants of judicial proceedings in criminal cases.”
+To be the subject of government protection under this law, a whistleblower must go public and participate in a potentially long and arduous trial.
 Corporate whistleblowers are barely protected under the law.
 The law is supposed to offer government assistance in finding another job, however, according to Transparency International, there are no working means of such assistance.

 - Anti-Corruption Mechanisms;